DimitriPalmer22/Relapse-Code-Documentation/_temp/Meeting Notes/02-17 Art Meeting Notes.md

 # Franco
 - Skyride
 	- He can bring the roof down.
-In trains, the ceiling on the inside typically isn't the top of the train
+In trains, the ceiling on the inside typically isn't the top of the train.
+		- Move the door down to then bring the ceiling down
 	- The poles are mighty thick